Learn how you can give back to local non-profit organizations to keep our community #WDMstrong.

 Our focus is to reduce homelessness in Central Iowa through skills training and job placement in the food and beverage industry.
 Help us Teach a Man to Fish and get the fisherman a job.
 We couldn’t do what we do without your generosity.
 Learn more here about how to get involved.

 Life 107.1 is a local, listener-supported Christian radio station serving central Iowa from our West Des Moines studios.
 In the midst of a global pandemic, and beyond, we share hope with our community 24/7 through uplifting songs, stories and conversations.
 And who doesn’t need that?!
-With the Life 107.1 budget year coming to a close on June 30, you can help close the gap on our remaining financial need by making a gift here.
+You can help support Life 107.1 close the gap on our remaining financial need by making a gift here.